Actinidia kolomikta

-Actinidia kolomikta, the kolomikta, miyamatatabi, variegated-leaf hardy kiwi, is a species of flowering plant in the family Actinidiaceae, native to temperate mixed forests of the Russian Far East, Korea, Japan and China (Eastern Asiatic Region).
+Actinidia kolomikta, the kolomikta, miyamatatabi, super-hardy kiwi, or variegated-leaf hardy kiwi, is a species of flowering plant in the family Actinidiaceae, native to temperate mixed forests of the Russian Far East, Korea, Japan and China (Eastern Asiatic Region).

 Description

 The plant is a very long-lived, deciduous woody scrambling vine and creeper, which ultimately grows to 8–10 m.
 It is the hardiest species in the genus Actinidia, at least down to about -40 C in winter, albeit somewhat susceptible to late spring frosts.
+Its most curious feature is the apparently random patches of pink variegation on the leaves of most plants of this species; variegation of this nature has been connected with reduced attractiveness to herbivores.
+It is dioecious, with separate male and female plants.

 Cultivation

 Actinidia kolomikta is an ornamental plant for gardens and a houseplant.
 The plant was collected by Charles Maries in Sapporo, on the northern Japanese island of Hokkaido, where the plant was locally called miyamatatabi, in 1878, and sent to his patrons, Veitch Nurseries, who introduced it into Western horticulture.

-Actinidia kolomikta is cultivated in cold temperate regions as an ornamental plant, largely for the striking random variegation in pink and white of some its leaves but also because of the relatively small (2-5 g or 0.07- 0.18 ounces) kiwifruit-like berries it produces.
-There are a number of named cultivars bred for the latter purpose in Russia and Poland, though it takes years for a plant to start yielding, and because A. kolomikta is dioecious a male pollenizer plant is required for the wild vines and most of the cultivars.
+Actinidia kolomikta is cultivated in cold temperate regions as an ornamental plant, largely for the striking random variegation in pink and white of some its leaves but also because of the relatively small (2-5 g) berries it produces, resembling small kiwifruit.
+There are a number of named cultivars bred for the latter purpose in Russia and Poland, though it takes years for a plant to start yielding, and because A. kolomikta is dioecious, a male pollenizer plant is required for the wild vines and most of the cultivars.

 This plant has gained the Royal Horticultural Society's Award of Garden Merit.